 - All jobs are 'refreshed' after 7 days by moving them to the top

-- All jobs are automatically removed every 14 days.
-Advertisers may re-list jobs which remain unfilled and if they do so, these jobs go the top.
+- Jobs without a specific closing date are automatically removed after 14 days.
+Advertisers may re-list jobs which remain unfilled and if they do so, these re-listed jobs go the top.

 I registered for job flash some time ago and haven't received one.
 Why?

 grapevinejobs only sends a job flash if there's a job that

 exactly matches all your criteria for function, sector, location

 and minimum salary.
 Otherwise we won't trouble you.

 Obviously, the broader your criteria, the more likely it is that a job will be listed.
 You can amend your criteria by going to the job flash area.

 I applied for a job, and I've been invited for interview, but the